Question and answers

 Will the project create local jobs?

-During the construction phase (estimated 2018 to 2022) the project will be employing in the region of 500 people throughout the supply chain, with approximately 200 of those being local.
+During construction, we've employed in the region of 500 people throughout the supply chain, with approximately 200 of those being local.
+We're continuing to recruit local apprentices too.

 Existing water treatment sites